ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/02-understand-the-folder-structure.md

     Utilities must live in the `src/utils` folder.
 Similarly to in an Ember project, you have some freedom in how you organize files inside this folder.

-    You will find examples of utilities towards the end of this tutorial.
+    You will find examples of utilities in [Chapter 8](./08-refactor-code-part-1.md).

 ### tests